Reducing the Scope of Language Models: Experimental Setup

 \subsection{Methods}

-All of the methods we consider in experiments have previously been demonstrated to work in multiple language models, so to reduce the complexity of the experiments and provide a broad range of ablations, we choose to fix the language model.
-Due to its strong performance and permissive licensing, we base all experiments on the \texttt{Mistral-7B-Instruct-v0.2}~\citep{jiang2023mistral} language model.

-For all methods that require training the language model, we use LoRA~\citep{hu2022lora} with default rank 16, $\alpha = 16$ and dropout of 0.05.
-We use Adam~\citep{kingma2014adam} without any regularization and tune learning rates (see Appendix~\ref{sec:exp_details}).
+For all methods that require training the language model, we use LoRA~\citep{hu2022lora} training with rank $16$, $\alpha = 16$ and dropout of $0.05$.
+We use the Adam~\citep{kingma2014adam} optimizer without any regularization and tune learning rates (see Appendix B).

 \textbf{System Prompting (Sys.):} The simplest method to scope language models is simply to instruct them to refuse irrelevant prompts.
-For example, for SA the system prompt would be:

-\textit{You are an assistant who only answers request related to Sentiment Analysis.
-For all other requests you respond ``I cannot answer that.''}

-With multiple accept categories, we would comma separate the category names (e.g. \textit{11...related to Sentiment Analysis, Text Completion and Summarization...''}).
+For example, for SA the system prompt is: \textit{You are an assistant who only answers requests related to Sentiment Analysis.
+For all other requests you respond ``I cannot answer that.''} With multiple accept categories, we comma separate the category names (e.g. \textit{``...related to Sentiment Analysis, Text Completion and Summarization...''}).
 This system prompt is prepended to all instructions at evaluation time.
 In addition, all other methods also use the system prompt both at training and evaluation time.
-This is similar in spirit to methods proposed by \citet{xie2023defending, zhang2024intention}.
+This is similar to methods proposed by \citet{xie2023defending, zhang2024intention}.

-\textbf{Supervised Fine-Tuning (SFT):} Supervised Fine-Tuning (SFT) consist of tuning the language model to produce particular outputs.
-For the accept tasks the completions $y_a$ are the groundtruth completions provided by the dataset.
-For the reject tasks, the completions $y_r$ are always \textit{`` cannot answer that."}.
+\textbf{Supervised Fine-Tuning (SFT):} Supervised Fine-Tuning (SFT) consists of tuning the language model to produce particular outputs.
+For the accept tasks the completions $y_{rel}$ are the groundtruth completions provided by the dataset.
+For the reject tasks, the completions $y_{irr}$ are always \textit{``I cannot answer that."}.
+We tune learning rate and step budget for SFT.
+This is a similar approach to \citet{brahman2024art, cheng2024can}.
+In experiments, the $\mathcal{L}_{gen}$ is about generation (task completion) loss between $y_{rel}$ and $f_\theta(q),{q \in \mathcal{D}_{\text{rel}}}$, and the $\mathcal{L}_{rej}$ is about irrelevant task rejection loss between $y_{irr}$ and $f_\theta(q),{q \in \mathcal{D}_{\text{irr}}}$.
+The total scoping loss is $\mathcal{L}_{scope} = \mathcal{L}_{gen} + \lambda \mathcal{L}_{rej}$.
+We use balanced scoping loss where $\lambda=1$ for loss computing.
 As the finetuning dataset can be quite small, loss is only computed on the completions so as to avoid overfitting to the small set of instructions, agreeing with common practice~\citep{mishra2022cross, ouyang2022training, wei2022finetuned}.
-We tune learning rate and step budget for SFT.
-Similar approach to that of \citet{brahman2024art, cheng2024can}.